 d-Phenothrin has low acute toxicity via the oral, dermal and inhalation routes of exposure, is only a mild eye irritant, is non-irritating to the dermis and tests negative for skin sensitization.
 The effects on the liver are the most systemically sensitive endpoint following repeated oral exposure based on acceptable subchronic and chronic toxicity studies in rodents and dogs, specifically, increased liver weight, hepatocellular vacuolization and hypertrophy and, at higher doses, increased liver serum enzymes.
 Based on a 90-day inhalation study in rats, the most sensitive effects from repeated inhalation exposure are portal of entry effects (histopathological changes in the nasal turbinates in both sexes).
 This inhalation study also indicated histological effects on the liver, thyroid and adrenal which are of borderline toxicological significance alone, but which are supported in part by the increased organ weights and histological findings of similar occurrence in some oral studies. d-Phenothrin was not associated with any systemic toxicity up to the limit dose of 1,000 mg/kg/day in a 3-week dermal toxicity study in rats.

 Currently, d-phenothrin is lacking acceptable neurotoxicity studies and these studies are considered data gaps.
-The only available, but unacceptable/non-guideline, neurotoxicity study in rats indicated piloerection in animals administered at 5,000 mg/kg for 5 consecutive days; however, the rabbit developmental study provides evidence of neurotoxicity.
+The only available, but unacceptable/non-guideline, neurotoxicity study in Start Printed Page 32439rats indicated piloerection in animals administered at 5,000 mg/kg for 5 consecutive days; however, the rabbit developmental study provides evidence of neurotoxicity.
 Indications of neurotoxicity from the rabbit developmental study include presence of spina bifida at the mid-dose of 100 mg/kg/day, microphthalmia at 300 mg/kg/day and hydrocephaly at the high-dose of 500 mg/kg/day.
 While these neurodevelopmental effects were seen in only a single fetus each, the observations of spina bifida and microphthalmia can be considered significant because they are uncommon in untreated rabbits, yet they occurred together in the d-phenothrin rabbit development study.

 As noted, developmental effects were observed in the rabbit developmental study.
 Minimal adverse effects were observed at the highest dose treated in the rat developmental study.
 In two acceptable rat reproduction studies, both systemic and reproductive/offspring toxicity occurred at the same doses with similar effects for offspring and dams in each study (organ weight changes in the 1986 study and decreased body weight gain in the 1995 study).